zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 These methods return a named member of an object.

 The generic overloads do not modify obj to convert to the requested type.
 If they cannot perform the requested conversion to the concrete type, then they throw a NotSupportedException.
-You can use Unwrap&lt;T&gt; after ConvertTo&lt;T&gt; on ObjectHandle to get a local T for the result.
-The generic overloads use language-specific conversions (based on the default language in the Engine property), like ConvertTo&lt;T&gt;.
+You can use Unwrap\<T\> after ConvertTo\<T\> on ObjectHandle to get a local T for the result.
+The generic overloads use language-specific conversions (based on the default language in the Engine property), like ConvertTo\<T\>.

 If the specified member does not exist, or if it is write-only, then these throw exceptions.